HASwitchPlate/openHASP-docs/docs/design/objects/index.md

 You can still hide the object on select pages if needed.
 Objects on page 0 appear on **top** of any objects on the underlying page.

 #### Actions :material-new-box:{ .tag-small }
 Action commands are supported only by _binary_ or _visual_ type of objects and they are performed locally on the plate.
-Actions can be of most any [command](../commands.md):
+Actions can be of most any [command](../../commands.md):

 `action` has the format of `{"action": {"<btn event>": "<command>"}`

 ***btn events:** are found in [events](#events). examples are `up`, `down` etc.

-Check out the [example](../integrations/examples/example-pagination.md) for how to implement actions.
+Check out the [example](../../integrations/examples/example-pagination.md) for how to implement actions.
 You can change the target pages using `prev`, `back` and `next` [page attributes](../pages/#page-attributes) operation on the page object `pXb0`.

 #### Swipe <a name="swipe"></a>
-Objects and page area (`p0bY`) support `swipe` property.
-Enabling this will process `left`, `right` and `down` swipes on the object as `next`, `prev` and `back` page changes, respectively.
+Objects and page area (`pXb0`) support  the`swipe` property.
+Enabling this will process `left`, `right`, `up` and/or `down` swipes on the object.
 The start of the swipe needs to be on the element which has this property enabled for the feature to activate.

+- The default is `"swipe":null` or swipe gestures disabled.
+- To enable the default swipe gestures use `"swipe":1`.
+This will change the page to `next`, `prev` and `back` on `left`, `right` and `down` swipes, respectively.
+It is a shorthand for `"swipe":{"down":"page back","left":"page next","right":"page prev"}`.
+- You can customize the gesture to execure different commands if needed.

 !!!
 Note
     Page id `p0b0` is not valid to set this property as it has to be set on real elements.